mathofprimes/configs/README.md

 # dotfiles
-All of my personal configs
+All of my personal configuration for various applications